 The 2nd edition of Economics, an intro textbook (micro + macro) written with Dean Karlan, came out in February 2017.
 The book provides an empirical, problem-solving approach to economics – with an emphasis on evidence and real-world connections.

-In 2016-17, I’m on sabbatical at the Institute for Advanced Study in Princeton, New Jersey.
+2016-17 was spent on sabbatical at the Institute for Advanced Study in Princeton, New Jersey.
 I’m back at NYU starting September 2017.

 Selected recent work

 Jonathan Morduch and Rachel Schneider, The Financial Diaries: How American Families Cope in a World of Uncertainty (Princeton 2017)

 Dean Karlan and Jonathan Morduch.
 Economics, 2nd edition.
 McGraw-Hill/Irwin, February 2017.

 Jonathan Morduch.
 “Economics and the Social Meaning of Money,” chapter 1 in Nina Bandelj, Frederick F. Wherry and Viviana Zelizer, eds., Money Talks: Explaining How Money Really Works.
 Princeton, NJ: Princeton University Press.
 2017.